-- The first two financial statements are District-wide financial statements that provide both short-term and long-term information about the District's overall financial status. - The remaining financial statements are governmental fund financial statements that focus on individual parts of the District, reporting the District's operations in more detail than the District-wide financial statements.
+- The first two financial statements are District-wide financial statements that provide both short-term and long-term information about the District's overall financial status. - The remaining financial statements are fund financial statements that focus on individual parts of the District, reporting the District's operations in more detail than the District-wide financial statements.
 The governmental fund financial statements tell how basic services such as regular and special education were financed in the short-term as well as what remains for future spending.
+Fiduciary fund financial statements provide information about the financial relationships in which the District acts solely as a trustee or agent for the benefit of others.